Mystic Ranch

 Tension, irritation, frustration, criticism, anger, lack of confidence and fear are forms of energy that are toxic in the human - horse relationship and are often at the root of the horse failing to do what the human wants.
 Your best bet if they arise is to stop what you are doing and breath until they pass.
 Nothing useful will be accomplished until they are gone.

-PREPARATORY MOVEMENTS: When your brain decides to do something, it sends signals down to the nerves and muscles to prepare them to take that action.
+Preparatory Movements: When your brain decides to do something, it sends signals down to the nerves and muscles to prepare them to take that action.
 In horsemanship you often hear the phrase: “Prepare to a position for the transition.”
 Essentially, before asking the horse to do something, put your own body in the right position to ask the horse for that action.
 Horses are so sensitive to our small preparatory body movements that they will often respond to your preparatory movements as your request for the transition.
 It has the added benefit of increasing your stability, as you are unlikely to be thrown off balance by a transition you both requested and were prepared to experience.

 Each of us, horse and human, have our own emotions, independent of the emotions of others around us.
 That said, the emotions of one can influence the emotions of another.
 This influence tends to spiral - up or down.
 If the horse is nervous and we become nervous in turn, that increases the nervousness of the horse, which increases our nervousness in turn.
-The flip side is that if our horse is nervous and we sigh and relax, c**k a hip and knee, look where our horse is gazing and remain relaxed, and perhaps put a hand on their withers, our very relaxation is reassuring to the horse.
+The flip side is that if our horse is nervous and we sigh and relax, c**k a hip and knee, look where our horse is gazing and remain relaxed, perhaps put a hand on their withers, our very relaxation is reassuring to the horse.
 There is a difference, however between tension and relaxation.
 Tension increases faster between horse and human than relaxation does, which means, to be effective, you must remain relaxed longer in the face of your horse’s tension.
 Body language mirroring works when you and your horse are both calm and trusting in each other.
 If that isn’t currently true, abort whatever you were doing and breath until it is true.

 When learning to use your body language, you might want to exaggerate your energy states and preparatory moves until they become second nature.
 Your horse is highly sensitive and as he realizes you are using your body language to talk with him, your body language should become more subtle, invisible to the outsider, but clear to your horse.